 1960.
 The tradition of uniform coordination was heavily embraced this year.
 Team USA was outfitted in matching suits, ties and hats.

 1964.
-White cowboy hats were the statement piece in this year’s uniform paired with blue blazers and white pants/skirts.
+White cowboy hats were the statement piece in this year’s uniform paired with warm jackets and dark-washed pants.

 1984.
 This year’s uniforms were casual and sleek in red white and blue athletic jumpsuits.